Arlet/pseudo-random-number-generator/avr/dance/README.md

 key, and fill the IV with a nonce/counter to produce 64 bytes of random data.
 After a call, the state can be reinitialized, or it can be left to be recycled in the next call.
 Resetting the state means you can do random access to different offsets in the stream.
+If a 64 byte key is too much for your application,

 Output data can be used to generate secure random numbers, such as for passwords/private keys, or it can be used in a stream cipher.